Architecture of London: Late Baroque Architecture

 Some of the finest examples of the latter stages of the English Baroque style built in the reign of Queen Anne are the Commissioners Churches, also known as the Queen Anne Churches.
 These were built in response to a 1710 act of Parliament requesting 50 new churches in London, but only 12 were built due to limited funds.
 The majority of these were designed by Nicholas Hawksmoor, who is notable for his unique interpretation of Baroque that draws upon influences from Greek, Roman, Gothic and even Egyptian architecture.
 Perhaps the most best known of these churches is Christ Church, Spitalfields, which showcases Hawksmoor's ability to create buildings with an imposing sense of monumentality on a small site, described by Richard Morrice as an "idiosyncratic amalgamation of Venetian window, triumphal arch and medieval spire."
 Some of his other designs utilise unusual archaeological quotations, most notably St. George's, Bloomsbury which combines a large Corinthian portico resembling a Roman Temple, with a tower topped with a pyramid which is a recreation of the Mausoleum at Halicarnassus (4th century BC): one of the Seven Wonders of The Ancient World.
 The six churches not designed by Hawksmoor were by other significant late Baroque and early Georgian architects such as James Gibbs, whose contribution St Mary-le-Strand (1724) now prominently sits on a traffic island on the Strand in front of Somerset House, with a tower that displays a strong Wren influence.
 St John's Smith Square by Thomas Archer, was a particularly ornate contribution, which displays a strong Italian influence and is dramatically set at the Centre of a square of early Georgian terraced houses.
 As the Georgian period began, the Baroque style began to decline in popularity being supplanted by a more restrained Palladian approach to classicism.
 However, many late Baroque architects such as James Gibbs went on to become formative influences on this stylistic shift.

 Georgian (1714–1811)

-A map of Georgian London from 1763, illustrating how the city had expanded significantly to the west and now lay mostly outside the city walls.
+A map of Georgian London from 1763, illustrating how the city had expanded significantly during the 18th-century.
 The population reached one million in 1801, the largest in Europe at that time.